 Kids as young as 5 years old can learn to drive electric snowmobiles (specifically designed for their age) on a dedicated, enclosed circuit.
 Located at the Lac des Ecoles and Gentiane blue run below the Chavannes Express chair lift, the park is open from Sunday to Friday from 10am to 5pm.
 The extra bonus is that the activity is deemed entirely “zero emission” which means it has no negative impact on the local environment.
 This was a massive hit last winter and, at the time, was unique in France.

 Chez Nannon is the mountain refuge we think we want to hike to, but probably never will.
-Thankfully this Morzine mountain restaurant is accessible from the Ravarettes or the Troncs Express chairlifts so just requires you to gently slide.
-As you approach the quaint wooden structure (that can be partially hidden on a truly snowy day) you will be greeted with the scent of bubbling pans of melted Reblochon cheese, a plume of smoke dancing up from the chalet chimney and an open fire oven on the terrace.
-This is a classic Savoyard mountain restaurant of the highest order and inside it feels more like a mountain hut with small windows, cosy wooden furniture and with the same family working the kitchen every year.
+Thankfully this mountain restaurant is accessible from the Ravarettes or the Troncs Express chairlifts so it just requires you to gently slide.
+As you approach the quaint wooden structure (that can be partially hidden on a truly snowy winter) you will be greeted with the scent of bubbling pans of Reblochon cheese and a plume of smoke dancing up from the chalet chimney.
+This is classic Savoyard mountain dining of the highest order and inside it feels more like a mountain hut with small windows, cosy wooden furniture and the same family working the kitchen every year.
 They might be busy but they will feed you well.
+Chez Nannon is famous for its Tartiflette (Reblochon cheese, potatoes, lardons a large side salad served with chunks of fresh bread) which is served in a bubbling pan to your table.
+The Cote de Boeuf and cheesy potatoes are also a good option, as are the steaks and the burgers.
 Book ahead to ensure you are not disappointed.
 We recommend reserving a table inside in either of the furthest corners to avoid the incoming and leaving foot traffic.
-Chez Nannon is famous for its tartiflette (Reblochon cheese, potatoes, lardons a large side salad and chunks of fresh bread) which is served in a bubbling pan to your table.
-The Côte de Boeuf and cheesy potatoes are also good, as are the steaks and burgers.

 Alpine nightlife can be hit and miss.
 Gregarious après, repetitive music and a general sense of excess over excellence can become wearing to the discerning traveller.
 So what if your holiday time is too precious to waste and your palate too discerning for disappointing drinks?
 Here are a few of our preferred destinations for the famous aperitivo hour and beyond.